 Every one of the 45 exciting matches will be telecast live on Sirasa TV, along with special telecasts on Shakthi TV and TV-1, for the benefit of cricket lovers in Sri Lanka where hopes are high that the island nation’s team will bring home the trophy.

 The world’s most coveted T20 title has been won twice by West Indies and once each by India, Pakistan, Sri Lanka, England and current defending champions Australia.
-The eighth edition of the tournament will be played out across seven cities – Adelaide, Brisbane, Geelong, Hobart, Melbourne, Perth and Sydney which will host the final.
+The eighth edition of the tournament will be played out across seven cities – Adelaide, Brisbane, Geelong, Hobart, Perth, Sydney and Melbourne which will host the final.

 “We are delighted to be able to offer all Sri Lankans the opportunity to enjoy the World Cup on Sirasa TV.
 CMG has a deep history of strengthening cricket in Sri Lanka, led by our late Chairman Mr. Rajamahendran.
 And we are proud to continue to take that legacy from strength to strength”, noted Chevaan Daniel, Executive Group Director at Capital Maharaja.